QilongZhang/srswiki/v2_EN_HTTPCallback.md

 }
 </pre>
 </td>
-<td>When reap a dvr file.</td>
+<td>When a DVR file is read.</td>
 </tr>
 </table>

-Note:
+Notes:
-* Event: When this event occur, callback the specified HTTP url.
+* Event: When this event occurs, call back to the specified HTTP URL.
-* HTTP url: Can be multiple urls, splits by space, SRS will notice all one by one.
+* HTTP URL: Can be multiple URLs, split by spaces, SRS will notify all one by one.
-* Data: SRS will POST the data to specified HTTP api.
+* Data: SRS will POST the data to specified HTTP API.
-* Return Code: SRS requires the response is an int, indicates the error, 0 is success.
+* Return Code: SRS requires that the response is an int indicating the error, 0 is success.
-SRS will disconnect the connection when response is not 0, or http status is not 200.
+SRS will disconnect the connection when the response is not 0, or HTTP status is not 200.

-## SRS HTTP callback Server
+## SRS HTTP Callback Server

-SRS provides a default HTTP callback server, use cherrypy.
+SRS provides a default HTTP callback server, using cherrypy.

 To start it: `python research/api-server/server.py 8085`